 Yes!
 Just make sure your pie dough is tightly wrapped before freezing.
 It will keep for several months in the freezer.
 When you’re ready, let it thaw overnight in the fridge before using.

-I know it seems like an unusual pastry ingredient, but I’ve found that sour cream yields an exceptionally tender, flaky crust.
+I know it seems like an unusual pastry ingredient, but I’ve found that sour cream yields an exceptionally tender, flaky, and shockingly flavorful (it’s delicious even on its own, or as pie crust cookies) crust.
 Plus, using sour cream means this pie crust recipe is much easier and less fussy to make than many traditional recipes.
 Worried about the flavor?
 Don’t!
-Sour cream adds flavor without making your crust taste like sour cream.
+Sour cream adds flavor without making your crust taste like sour cream (no one will be able to tell what the secret ingredient actually is).

 Enjoy!